ComfyUI Extension: Bobs_LoRA_Loader

 This can be limiting.
 For example:

-• You might want the character's features but not the stiff, overbaked style it was trained with.
+• You might want a character's features but not the stiff, overbaked style it was trained with.

 • You might want a LoRA's artistic style but not the character concepts embedded within it.

 By assigning different strengths to different model blocks, you can selectively emphasize or de-emphasize these aspects.
-The FLUX loader provides even more granular control, breaking the model down into conceptual stages like "Composition," "Subject & Concept," and "Final Textures."
+The SDXL loader provides coarse control over the main UNet stages, while the FLUX loader offers even finer-grained control over conceptual phases like "Composition," "Refinement," and "Final Textures."